ostroosma/dueca/doc/gtk4interface.md

   // now collect and send the "experiment condition" data
-  // no timespec given (don't know that), so it will be sent with current time DCOWriter we(w_expcond);
+  // no timespec given (don't know that), so it will be sent with current time DataWriter<ExpCondition> exp(w_expcond);
-  eciwindow.getValues(we, "eci_%s", NULL, true);
+  eciwindow.getValues(exp.data(), "eci_%s", NULL, true);
 }
 ~~~~

 Some explanation on how this works might be in order.
-The `DCOWriter` object works as the `DataWriter` you should be familiar with, however it can write the `ExpCondition` object without actually knowing what an `ExpCondition` object is, through introspection.
-This writer is given to the `eciwindow`'s `getValues` call.
+The the `eciwindow`'s `getValues` call is templated, and as argument it can accept DCO types created with DUECA's code generator.
 This call inspects both the DCO object and the interface, and then tries to fill all "matching" members of the DCO object, in this case an `ExpCondition`.

 The `"eci_%s"` string specifies the format for looking for widgets.
 It will be combined with the name of the members in the DCO object (in this case the single member of the `ExpCondition`), here resulting in `"eci_participantid"`.
 That is the name of the `GtkEntry` widget, so that will be matched, and the text found in the `GtkEntry` widget will be written in the `ExpCondition` object that will be sent off over the channel linked to `w_expcond`.
 By using a prefix (in this case "eci_"), we can avoid confusion with names of other widgets, and it will also be possible to extract multiple identical DCO object from the interface, as long as different prefixes are used in naming the widgets.